Star imports¶

 - interactive with UI elements that work without callbacks;

-- shareable as a web app, with far better performance that streamlit.
+- shareable as a web app, with far better performance than streamlit.

 As a bonus, you'll find that you end up with cleaner, reusable code.